Emergence of Collective Behaviors from Local Voronoi Topological Perception: Single-point Target in the Plane

-where $n = \abs X$ and $\abs{V_i}$ is the area of the Voronoi cell containing $x_i \in X$ in the diagram generated by $X$.
+where $n = \#X$ and $\abs{V_i}$ is the area of the Voronoi cell containing $\vec x_i \in X$ in the diagram generated by $X$.
 In the case that $\abs{V_i} = \infty$, it is understood that $1/\abs{V_i} = 0$.
 This mean reciprocal area is analogous to pressure in the following way.
 A back-of-the-envelop calculation (see below) suggests that, under certain regularity assumptions, if the bounded parts of two Voronoi diagrams fill the same volume, then the denser configuration, i.e., the one with more generators, has the larger mean reciprocal area and this relationship is sublinear, being closest to linear when there are many more bounded than unbounded cells.
 Moreover, we have the following scaling relationship $P(rX) = \frac{1}{\abs r^d}P(X)$ in $\R^d$.
 So we have an analogue of the familiar proportionality $P \propto n/V$ between pressure, number, and total volume (even though we are in an unbounded domain).

 The ``back-of-the-envelop'' calculation suggested above is as follows.
 Let $\{V_i\}_{1\le i \le n}$ be a Voronoi diagram in $\R^d$ whose bounded part has total volume $V$.
 Without loss of generality, say $\{V_i\}_{i\le n_0}$ are all and only the bounded cells for some $n_0 < n$.
 Suppose that the bounded cells are equi-distributed in the sense that $\abs{V_i} = V/n_0$ for each $1\le i \le n_0$.
-Of course, this assumption is almost impossibly restrictive but one can argue the the pressure is stable under small perturbations. {\bf This argument is included in the appendix}. \footnote{Specifically, by first restricting to a sufficiently large closed ball including the bounded part of the voronoi diagram and change, one can argue that for any $\varepsilon$ small enough, there exists $\delta > 0$ such that if $\norm{x_i - \tilde x_i} < \delta$ for each $i$ and $\tilde x_i$ is in the convex hull of the perturbed points if and only if $x_i$ belongs to the convex hull of the original points, then $(1+\varepsilon)^{-1}P \le \tilde P \le (1-\varepsilon)^{-1}P$.} The pressure is given by
+Of course, this assumption is almost impossibly restrictive but one can argue that the pressure is stable under small perturbations\footnote{Specifically, by first restricting to a sufficiently large closed ball including the bounded part of the Voronoi diagram and change, one can argue that for any $\varepsilon$ small enough, there exists $\delta > 0$ such that if $\norm{\vec x_i - \vec x_i'} < \delta$ for each $i$ and $\vec x_i'$ is in the convex hull of the perturbed points if and only if $\vec x_i$ belongs to the convex hull of the original points, then $(1+\varepsilon)^{-1}P \le P' \le (1-\varepsilon)^{-1}P$.
+The details are provided in the Appendix}.
+The pressure is given by

 If $n_0 \sim n-Cn^{1/d}$, as is typical.
 Then fixing $V$, we have

 where the error term $O(n^{1/d})$ is positive.